Nonthermal electron acceleration in turbulent post-flare coronal loops: Energy-conserving GCA particle integration

 For this test, we employed a 2.5D MHD setup ($(y,x)\in[0,10]\times[0,5]$) containing a single propagating Alfvén wave.
-Fluid velocity $\bb{v}_{MHD}$ and magnetic field $\bb{B}$ profiles are initialized with uniform $x$-components ($v_x =0$, $B_x=1$) and perturbed sinusoidal $y$- and $z$-components of the form $A\sin(k_1x + k_2y)$ (with $A = 0.1$, $k_1 = 2\pi$, $k_2 = 2k_1$), and then rotated by an angle $\alpha = \tan^{-1}(2)$ around the $z$-axis.
-The electric field $\bb{E}$ is initialized as $\bb{E} = - \bb{v}_{MHD} \btimes \bb{B}$.
-Fig.~\ref{fig:AW} shows the evolution of a test-particle with unitary mass and charge $ m = 1$ and $q = 1$ (cgs units), initialized with a random velocity around $1$ (cgs units) at the centre of the 2D domain. \\ We then track the particle energy by taking the time integral form of Eqs~(\ref{Wpar}) and (\ref{Wperp}), and we obtain an evident difference between parallel and perpendicular energy evolution (panels (c) and (a), respectively).
-In both plots, red dashed curves represent the energy variation (perpendicular and parallel) with respect to the initial value (i.e. time integral of the left-hand side terms in Eqs.~(\ref{Wpar}-\ref{Wperp})), while light blue curves show the variation of the right-hand side terms of Eqs.~(\ref{Wpar}-\ref{Wperp}) integrated in time.
+Fluid velocity, $\bb{v}_{MHD}$, and magnetic-field, $\bb{B,}$ profiles were initialised with uniform $x$ components ($v_x =0$, $B_x=1$) and perturbed sinusoidal $y$ and $z$ components of the form $A\sin(k_1x + k_2y)$ (with $A = 0.1$, $k_1 = 2\pi$, $k_2 = 2k_1$), and then rotated by an angle of $\alpha = \tan^{-1}(2)$ around the $z$-axis.
+The electric field, $\bb{E,}$ was initialised as $\bb{E} = - \bb{v}_{MHD} \btimes \bb{B}$.
+Fig.~\ref{fig:AW} shows the evolution of a test-particle with unitary mass and charge $ m = 1$ and $q = 1$ (cgs units), initialised with a random velocity of around $1$ (cgs units) at the centre of the 2D domain. \\ We then tracked the particle energy by taking the time integral form of Eqs~(\ref{Wpar}) and (\ref{Wperp}), and we obtain an evident difference between parallel and perpendicular energy evolution (panels (c) and (a), respectively).
+In both plots, dashed red curves represent the energy variation (perpendicular and parallel) with respect to the initial value (i.e. time integral of the left terms in Eqs.~(\ref{Wpar}-\ref{Wperp})), while light blue curves show the variation of the terms on the right of Eqs.~(\ref{Wpar}-\ref{Wperp}) integrated in time.
 The overlap of the two curves is what guarantees correct energy conservation, and while in the parallel direction it is satisfied, the standard GCA approach is herewith found to fail on energy conservation in the perpendicular direction.
-It is clear that the simple test case considered eliminates all possible errors coming from interpolation issues, and leaves us to conclude that standard GCA must be changed when the aim is to quantify energization aspects in detail.
-As we identified the same failure in the original turbulent looptop study, we can draw the following conclusions on the source of the non-conserved energy feature: \textit{(i)} it is independent of the type of evolving MHD background (e.g. trivial Alfvén wave or turbulent looptop); \textit{(ii)} it has to be related to the numerical treatment of the evolving system; \textit{(iii)} it only relates to perpendicular dynamics, since in the parallel direction no errors are detected.
+It is clear that the simple test case considered eliminates all possible errors coming from interpolation issues, and leaves us to conclude that standard GCA must be changed when the aim is to quantify energisation aspects in detail.
+As we identified the same failure in the original turbulent looptop study, we can draw the following conclusions on the source of the non-conserved energy feature: \textit{(i)} it is independent of the type of evolving MHD background (e.g. trivial Alfvén wave or turbulent looptop); \textit{(ii)} it has to be related to the numerical treatment of the evolving system; and \textit{(iii)} it only relates to perpendicular dynamics, since in the parallel direction no errors are detected.